Tehran: Food

 There are many restaurants and cafes in Tehran, both modern and classic, serving both Iranian and cosmopolitan cuisine.
 Pizzerias, sandwich bars, and kebab shops make up the majority of food shops in Tehran.

 Graffiti

 Many styles of graffiti are seen in Tehran.
 Some are political and revolutionary slogans painted by governmental organizations, and some are works of art by ordinary citizens, representing their views on both social and political issues.
 However, unsanctioned street art is forbidden in Iran, and such works are usually short-lived.
 During the 2009 Iranian presidential election protests, many graffiti works were created by people supporting the Green Movement.
 They were removed from the walls by the paramilitary Basij forces.

-In recent years, Tehran Municipality has been using graffiti in order to beautify the city.
+In recent years, the Tehran Municipality has been using graffiti in order to beautify the city.
 Several graffiti festivals have also taken place in Tehran, including the one organized by the Tehran University of Art in October 2014.